Image-to-Image Search via ResNet50#

-Searching visually similar images with image queries is a very popular use case.
-However, using pre-trained models does not deliver the best results – the models are trained on general data that lack the particularities of your specific task.
+Using image queries to search for visually similar images is a very popular use case.
+However, pre-trained models do not deliver the best results.
+Models are trained on general data that lack knowledge related to your specific task.
 Here’s where Finetuner comes in!
-It enables you to accomplish this easily.
+It enables you to easily add task-specific knowledge to a model.

 This guide will demonstrate how to fine-tune a ResNet model for image-to-image retrieval.